meaniebeanie22/meaniebeanie22.github.io/chapters/the-first-blow.md

 Another demonstration of Silver's split personality - on one side he is all smiles and caring, on the other he is a ruthless murderer.
 In the sight of authority he obeys, but when hidden in the shadows he plots, kills, and plunders.

 # :x weirdsimilies
-This is just a mess of weird similies from way back, but i'll try and break it down so the modern folk can understand:
+This is just a mess of weird similes from way back, but I’ll try and break it down so the modern folk can understand:
-- I thinks gold dust of you - I think you're like gold, very precious (makes sence)
+- I thinks gold dust of you - I think you're like gold, very precious (makes sense)
 - I took to you like pitch - I liked you so much I stuck to you like pitch (pitch being an extremely sticky black tar used for repairing holes in ships)